grafana/tempo/docs/sources/tempo/traceql/query-editor.md

   - TraceQL
 ---

-# Create TraceQL queries in Grafana
+# Write TraceQL queries in Grafana

 You can use compose TraceQL queries in Grafana and Grafana Cloud using **Explore** and a Tempo data source.
 You can use either the **Query type** > **Search** or the **TraceQL** tab.
 Both of these methods let you build queries and drill-down into result sets.